-Learning circles are a flexible model of group learning in which people meet regularly to work on an online course together and in person.
-They build a sense of community that supports individuals who might otherwise be intimidated by learning on a computer.
-This peer learning experience can prepare adults for independent online learning and serve as an on-ramp to more traditional adult educational opportunities.
-Similar to a book club, a small group meets for 1.5–2 hours a week for six to twelve weeks, in a library or other community space.
+Learning circles are a flexible model of group learning in which people meet regularly to work on an online course together either in-person or virtually.
+They build a sense of community that supports individuals who might otherwise not engage or persist in independent learning.
+This peer learning experience can prepare adults for online learning and serve as an on-ramp to more traditional adult educational opportunities.
+Similar to a book club, a learning circle meets for 1.5–2 hours a week for four to twelve weeks, in a library, other community space, or virtually.

 Facilitating a Learning Circle

 Learning circles are led by a trained facilitator who can be a librarian, educator, or volunteer.
-The facilitator’s role is:
+They do not need to be a subject-matter expert on the learning circle topic.
+The facilitator’s role is to:

 - organize the program